 - Meetings at the beginning of the year for all parents/ carers with their child's new teacher - Early Intervention: Inviting parents/ carers to meet with their child's teacher when a concern is raised.
-Parents/ carers are then invited to contribute to their child's Pupil Passport or Learning Support targets - Regular review meetings between staff and parents/ carers of children as outlined in the Pathway above - Giving parents/ carers the opportunity to comment on the design and review of SEN/LS plans, policies and processes.
-This may be through face to face discussion or generic parent/ carer surveys and questionnaires - difficulties class teacher communicates outcomes of Review meetings
+Parents/ carers are then invited to contribute to their child's SEN Support Plan or Learning Support targets - Regular review meetings between staff and parents/ carers of children with SEN/LD - Giving parents/ carers the opportunity to comment on the design and review of SEN/LS plans, policies and processes.
+This may be through face to face discussion or generic parent/ carer surveys and questionnaires - Workshops offered to parents/ carers to inform about specific learning difficulties